JapneetWalia/Flight-Delay-Analysis/README.md

-# NYC-Flights-Data-2013---Analysis
+# NYC Flights Data 2013-Analysis
-Analyzing NYC Flights data 2013 using statistical and visualization tools in R, the project majorly hovers around the delay statistics with a nuanced intervention into nearly all the possible factors.
+Analyzing NYC Flights data 2013 using various statistical and visualization tools, the project majorly hovers around the delay statistics with a nuanced intervention into nearly all the possible factors.
+The project uses SAS and R Programming for analysis of the data on statistical grounds, while using advanced visualization extensions available in R to produce visual evidences of the results found.